danwing/settle-charter/charter.md

 privacy.

-Today, a secure communication channel is established using TLS with a PKIX certificate signed by a Certification Authority (CA) that is trusted by the client.
+Today, a secure communication channel is established using TLS with a PKIX certificate signed by a public Certification Authority (CA) that is trusted by the client.

-However, servers on a local network cannot easily get PKIX certificates signed by a CA because: they are not directly reachable from the outside (due to firewall or Network Address Port Translation (NAPT)), lack of domain name delegation, and ongoing certificate renewal.
+However, servers on a local network cannot easily get PKIX certificates signed by a public CA because:

+  * they are not directly reachable from the outside (due to firewall or Network Address Port Translation (NAPT))
+  * lack of domain name delegation, and
+  * ongoing certificate renewal.

 # Goals